Currently massage services are offered by Dr. Carrie Ebling,

 What do you do that is different from other massage therapists?

 Having doctoral education in anatomy and physiology as well as being a core instructor at a prestigious university for massage therapy training, I have a deeper understanding of how the body functions as compared to many massage therapists.
-I also believe in involving you in the work and incorporate many techniques that fall under the Neuromuscular umbrella to help your brain recognize the changes your body is trying to make.
-Additionally I incorporate techniques borrowed from Traditional Chinese Medicine (TCM) such as Instrument Assisted Soft Tissue Massage ("Gua Sha" in TCM) as well as negative pressure Cupping to facilitate the break down of scar tissue and the release of fascia.
+I also believe in involving you in the work and incorporate many techniques that fall under the Neuromuscular umbrella to help your brain recognize the changes your body is trying to make, such as Proprioceptive Neuromuscular Facilitation.
+Additionally I incorporate techniques borrowed from Traditional Chinese Medicine (TCM) such as Instrument Assisted Soft Tissue Massage ("Gua Sha" in TCM) as well as negative pressure cupping to facilitate the break down of scar tissue and the release of fascia.
 I have found both of these techniques to drastically improve the removal of metabolic wastes from chronically tight areas, thereby allowing the body to heal faster and generate healthy tissue in a more functional way.
 See what the doctors of the Mayo Clinic have to say about Fibromyalgia and cupping by following the link to this Questions page at the Mayo Clinic.

 What about "deep tissue massage"?
 Do you do that?